-With the impacts of Covid-19 dissipating Palmerston North Airport Ltd is planning to embark on significant capital investment.
-The key component of this driven by the need to replace the airport terminal (with an estimated price tag of \$40m) to meet seismic standards, plan for anticipated passenger growth and accommodate the possibility of the requirement for security screening.
+With the impacts of Covid-19 on aviation dissipating Palmerston North Airport Ltd is planning to embark on significant capital investment.
+A terminal development plan (with an estimated price tag of \$40m) is an unavoidable expense that constrains PNAL's ability to achieve wider objectives.
+This and other critical airside infrastructure development absorb all PNAL's debt capacity.
 With these constraints, PNAL will be unable to invest in the Ruapehu Aeropark, further diversify its revenue base, or contribute to the development of Te Utanganui/ Central New Zealand Distribution hub without the support of a strategic partner(s).